 Description: Food justice, social justice, environmental justice, food sovereignty—and entire language has developed around how we want to see and live in a better world where fairness and right action prevail.
 In an extension of these concepts, Michael has begun to promote his notion of culinary justice—the idea that historically oppressed peoples have a right to authority, sovereignty, prosperity and acknowledgement in their contribution to national and global foodways.
 Michael joined UNC Asheville for a lively discussion to explore the way the preparation of food unites and divides our narratives and how we can use it for the good.

 For more information on Michael Twitty, visit the public lecture events page.

-Twitty also will be guest host for UNC Asheville's fourth annual Farm-to-Table on the Quad, with the theme One Southern Family.
-The dinner takes place Tuesday evening, Sept.
-4 .
+Twitty was also guest host for UNC Asheville's fourth annual Farm-to-Table on the Quad, with the theme One Southern Family.